Assessment team review

 • Provide information to an assessment team when needed.

-• Review the assessment team’s recommendations with the injured worker and implement a treatment plan.
+• Review the assessment team’s recommendations with the worker and implement a treatment plan.

 • Co-operate with return-to-work programs.